CameronConrad/Sudoku-Solver/README.md

   -h, --help            show this help message and exit -p, --progress        Display progress in terminal -d, --debug           Display debug information
-  -f FILE, --file FILE  File to load board from
+  -f FILE, --file FILE  File to load board from (file must be .json and contain a two-dimensional list)
 ```

 ```